 I also made over this bench at the same time since I had enough fabric to use on the bench.
 The fabric I used is Timuri Dreamie from the Online Fabric Store.

-Here are a few other pieces that I completed with this same fabric.
+Here are a few other pieces with this same fabric.

 I love to see the before and after side by side!
 Before doing any furniture makeover you must properly prep the furniture.